COVID Vaccine In New York: Appointments For FEMA Vaccination Sites In Brooklyn, Queens Open Saturday Morning

 - Click here to access the “Am I Eligible” screening tool and schedule an appointment at a state-run mass vaccination site.

+Crown Heights resident Danielle Louis says she has a sense of hope that her parents can finally get vaccinated.

+“This area is one of the areas that was hit high with COVID,” she said.

-First dibs will go to people who live within surrounding zip codes.
+First dibs on appointments will go to people who live within surrounding zip codes.
 Appointments will open up to the entire borough after a week.

+“I agree with that because you had, in the beginning, people coming from different areas, taking away from the areas that really need it,” Crown Heights resident Janelle Young told CBS2’s Ali Bauman.

 Each facility will give out 3,000 vaccines per day.